gpadolina/DeepLearning-notes/DeepLearning/Fundamentals of Machine Learning.md

 the performance of the model on the validation data.
 In essence, this tuning is a form of *learning*: a search for a good configuration in some parameter space.
 Tuning the configuration of the model based on its performance on the validation set can quickly result in *overfitting to the validation set*, even though your model is never directly trained on it.

+Central to this phenomenon is the notion of *information leaks*.
+Every time you tune a hyperparameter of your model based on the model's performance on the validation set, some information about the validation data leaks into the model.

+At the end of the day, you'll end up with a model that performs artifically well on the validation data, because that's why you optimized it for.
+You care about performance on completely new data, not the validation data, so you need to use a completely different, never-before-seen dataset to evaluate the model: the test dataset.

+Let's review three classic  evaluation recipes: simple hold-out validation, K-fold avalidation, and iterated K-fold validation with shuffling.
+* Simple hold-out validation: Set apart some fraction of your data as your test set.
+Train on the remaining data, and evaluate on the test set.
+This is the simplest evaluation protocol and it suffers from one flaw: if little data is available, then your validation and test sets may contain too few samples to be statistically representative of the data at hand.